appseconnect/docs/_posts/Workflow-Management/Nodes-and-links/2018-09-22-working-with-filter.md

 ![Filter Node](/staticfiles/workflow-management/media/FilterNode/FilterNode.png)

-**Applications Used for the scenario is: Magento2 – SAP Business One**
+**Applications Used for the scenario is: Magento2- SAP Business One**

 Scenario:

 The Filter Property is executed where the property is used after the PROCESS Node.
 Each data fetched is Splited into single packet and is filtered according to the provided condition.

-If the condition of the Filter Property is fulfilled and the data is accepted; if not the data fails.
+If the condition of the Filter Property is fulfilled and the data is accepted, if not the data fails.

 **Filter Property Window**